By: Erik Tenedero and Rose Carmelle Lacuata, ABS-CBN News

 But as a convert, the priest insists that the entire experience not only adheres with the Catholic faith, but is a valid expression of the people’s need to commune with the divine.

 Msgr.
-Clemente Ignacio stands on top of the Black Nazarene’s carriage during the 2012 traslacion.
+Jose Clemente Ignacio stands on top of the Black Nazarene’s carriage during the 2012 traslacion.

 “That is simply a statue.
 Alam ng mga Pilipino yun.
-Hindi niya diyos ang rebulto o ang istatwa (Filipinos know that.
-The statue is not his god),” the monsignor said.
+Hindi niya Diyos ang rebulto o ang estatwa (Filipinos know that.
+The statue is not his God),” the monsignor said.

 “The way they treat the statue is with great respect because they know that it is their connection to the divine at kasangkapan ito, sagrado ito.
 Sinasabing sagrado kasi nagiging tulay ‘yan ng grasya at nandyan ang presensya ng Diyos.
 The presence of God is there.”